Martinomagnifico/reveal.js-verticator/README.md

 ### JavaScript

-There are two JavaScript files for Verticator, a regular one, `verticator.js`, and a module one, `verticator.esm.js`.
+There are two JavaScript files for Verticator, a regular one, `verticator.js`, and a module one, `verticator.mjs`.
 You only need one of them:

 #### Regular
 If you're not using ES modules, for example, to be able to run your presentation from the filesystem, you can add it like this: